Reis Ashraf

-Reis Ashraf (born 18 September 1989) is an English-born Pakistani international footballer.
+Reis Ashraf (Urdu: رئیس اشرف; born 18 September 1989) is a former footballer who played as a forward.
+Born in England, he played for the Pakistan national team.

-Career
+Club career

 Ashraf was a junior at Newport Pagnell Town before joining Coventry City in 2002.
 He later played for Leamington and Olney Town.

+International career

-Ashraf played for Pakistan in all three of his country's group matches against Bangladesh, Sri Lanka and Bhutan in the SAFF Championship 2009 in Bangladesh, scoring in the team's 7–0 victory over Bhutan.
+Ashraf played for Pakistan in all three of his country's group matches against Bangladesh, Sri Lanka and Bhutan in the 2009 SAFF Championship in Bangladesh, scoring in the team's 7–0 victory over Bhutan.

+Personal life

+Born in England, Reis is a cousin of former Wales international footballer Daniel Nardiello.